-Although its spine appears to be made of a single, long I-beam, Untitled is actually composed of several I-beams joined together and painted black to appear as a seamless whole.
-Seen head-on, the central wall focuses the viewer's attention on the thin frontal plane of the sculpture, blocking the view through the work's central core and heightening the viewer's sensitivity to the natural world visible through the negative spaces that flank the central plane.
+Although its spine appears to be made of a single, long I-beam, Untitled is in fact composed of several, joined together and painted black to appear as a seamless whole.
+Seen head on, the central wall focuses attention on the thin frontal plane of the sculpture, blocking the view through the work's central core and heightening the viewer's sensitivity to the natural world, visible through the flanking negative spaces.
 This broad expanse appears to disappear, becoming two-dimensional and linear, when the work is viewed from either end.